Mentoring

 The following is adapted from the Rise mentorship toolkit: Protecting & Promoting Mental Health: A Toolkit for Mentors in Entrepreneurship | PDF.
 Rise is a national organization dedicated to empowering people with mental health and addiction challenges to achieve greater social and economic inclusion through entrepreneurship.

-Mentorship can be especially helpful for those in equity-deserving groups, those who are new to a job role and those who may be struggling for any reason.
+Mentorship can be helpful for those in equity-deserving groups, those who are new to a job role, and those who may be struggling for any reason.

 Who can mentor?

 Everyone can mentor as everyone has life experiences and skills they can share.
-The key is that a mentor be committed to regularly collaborating with and supporting the mentee.
+The key is that a mentor be committed to regularly working with and supporting the mentee.

 The mentor is often, but not always, more senior and experienced.

-Formal or informal mentorship opportunities can include pairing remote employees with a willing on-site employee to build camaraderie and keep up to date on what’s happening.
-It could include setting monthly challenges to encourage mentor/mentee interaction such as partnering on a trivia contest, taking a steps challenge, solving a problem or puzzle together or brainstorming solutions or innovations.
+Mentorship can be formal or informal.
+It can include pairing remote employees with a willing on-site employee to build connection and keep up on what’s happening.
+It could include setting monthly challenges to encourage mentor and mentee interaction.
+An example of this is partnering on a trivia contest, taking a steps challenge, or brainstorming solutions to a problem together.

 What makes a good mentor?

 There generally isn’t any formal training to be a mentor.
-Your life experiences and skills are what your mentee will benefit from.
-It is important to remember, though, that the goal of mentoring isn’t to have an exact duplication of your own path, but rather use and share what you have learned to help your mentee to reach their own goals on their own path.
+Your life experiences and skills are what your mentee will learn from.
+It’s important to remember that the goal of mentoring isn’t to have an exact duplication of your own path.
+It’s to use and share what you have learned to help your mentee to reach their own goals on their own path.

-Mentoring is a collaborative partnership where it is helpful to be able to:
+Mentoring is a collaborative partnership where it’s helpful to be able to:

-• Listen actively, patiently, and with empathy to form a clear understanding of the mentee’s needs, and to create a safe and confidential space for learning and sharing.
+• Listen actively, patiently, and with empathy to form a clear understanding of the mentee’s needs.
+You also need create a safe and confidential space for learning and sharing.

-• Communicate openly, with respect and vulnerability, to build trust and help the mentee navigate challenges and achieve their goals.
+• Communicate openly, with respect and vulnerability.
+This helps build trust while the mentee navigates challenges and achieves their goals.

-• Empower the mentee as the decision-maker, responsible for driving both the business and the mentoring partnership.
+• Empower the mentee as the decision-maker.
+They’re responsible for driving both the business and the mentoring partnership.

-• Share your knowledge and experiences, providing the mentee with insight and suggestions from another’s perspective.
+• Share your knowledge and experiences.
+This provides the mentee with insight and suggestions from another’s perspective.

-• Ask questions to help your mentee apply answers they already know, and/or to guide them to discover new information for themselves.
+• Ask questions to help your mentee apply answers they already know.
+Guide them to discover new information for themselves.

-• Support success through coaching and leadership, helping mentees refine their vision, while enabling them to define their own goals and draw their own conclusions.
+• Support success through coaching and leadership.
+Help mentees refine their vision, while enabling them to define their own goals and draw their own conclusions.
 The Psychologically Safe Leader Assessment can be used to help you identify and strengthen your competence in fostering psychologically safe professional environments.

 • Learn from the mentee’s experiences and be a champion of diversity, equity, and inclusion.
 Understand your emotional intelligence strengths and areas for improvement by completing Workplace Strategies’ Emotional Intelligence Self Assessment.

-• Respect personal and business boundaries established at the start of the relationship.
+• Respect personal and business boundaries.
+Establish these at the start of the relationship.

 The mentorship process

-There is no set process that works for mentoring, however there are factors that need to be considered to be successful:
+There’s no set process that works for mentoring, however there are things that need to be considered to be successful:

-• Introductions – Come from a place of curiosity and finding common interests while being cautious of unintended bias or microagressions.
+• Introductions – Come from a place of curiosity.
+Find common interests while being cautious of unintended bias or microaggressions.
 You can ask questions like “Tell me about yourself.”
 “What are some of your interests?”
 Share information about yourself to build trust.

 • Set expectations and define boundaries.
-Establish a shared understanding of how your partnership will operate by clarifying expectations and defining boundaries at the beginning of the relationship.
+Establish a shared understanding of how your partnership will operate.
+Do this by clarifying expectations and defining boundaries at the beginning of the relationship.
 Consider the following:

 • Understand needs: Consider your mentee’s learning, working, and communication style.
-Ask questions that help your mentee identify their needs and how you can support them in the most effective way.
+Ask questions that help your mentee identify their needs.
+This can help you understand how to support them in the most effective way.
 Consider asking questions like:

-• What communication style do you prefer (e.g. email, face-to-face meetings, etc.)?
+• What communication style do you prefer?
+For example, email, or face-to-face meetings.

-• Establish expectations: It’s important to understand that there could be varying thoughts throughout the process.
-In order to maintain a positive working relationship, both you and the mentee need to:
+• Establish expectations: There could be differing thoughts or views throughout the process.
+To maintain a positive working relationship, both you and the mentee need to:

 • Be kind and listen to each other’s opinions and perspectives without judgement.